 Materials

-• x-acto knife/scissors
+• black construction paper• x-acto knife/scissors

 • rubber cement